Back

 • Integration of security testing tools into CI/CD pipelines for continuous vulnerability assessments

-• Penetration testing automation – AI driven tools will simulate complex attack scenarios to identify & strengthen vulnerable spaces
+• Penetration testing automation using AI to simulate complex attack scenarios

 • Adapting test strategies based on application context and user personas